 St. Mawes, England

 As fishing villages go, the whitewashed cottages and tidy tearooms of St. Mawes, in southern Cornwall, feel like a stage set.
-In this quiet backwater, fishermen sell their catch on a quay, and in the evenings, you will find them drinking Cornish-brewed Betty Stogs ale while playing snooker at the St. Mawes Billiards & Social Club.
-Visitors settle into the upper deck at Hotel Tresanton for posh Pimm's Cup cocktails with the seafaring crowd.
+In this quiet backwater, fishermen sell their catch on a quay, and in the evenings, you will find them (and other locals) drinking Cornish-brewed ale and Pimm's Cups at the pubs.

 Hall in Tirol, Austria

 In this Estonian island hamlet — once a Swedish feudal territory — the local trades of fishing and shepherding have left the surrounding wilds untouched by large-scale agricultural development.
-Visitors can still catch glimpses of wild goats, fox, deer, moose, and — in spring — migrating swans; or head to the 60-foot Üügu Cliff to ogle over 20 species of orchids.
+Visitors can still catch glimpses of wild goats, fox, deer, moose, and — in spring — migrating swans; or head to the 60-foot Üügu Cliff to take in the views.

-When Russian oligarchs head to the country, they go to Plios, on the banks of the Volga.
-Since 1999 Alexey Shevtsov, a tycoon turned hotelier, and his wife, Natalia, have been converting the town’s provincial buildings into dacha-style guesthouses.
-Thankfully Plios hasn't lost its original Slavic appeal: the scent of woodsmoke wafts from Russian stoves, men hawk smoked Volga bream, and babushkas carry baskets of chanterelles past old merchant's houses.
+When Russians head to the country, they go to Plios, on the banks of the Volga.
+Plios hasn't lost its original Slavic appeal: the scent of woodsmoke wafts from Russian stoves, men hawk smoked Volga bream, and babushkas carry baskets of chanterelles past old merchant's houses.